 This is a hybrid between Daboecia azorica and Daboecia cantabrica.
 The result is a compact shrub that blooms continuously between June and November.
 Zone and culture is the same as above.

-Daboecia azorica
+Dabocia azorica